La Masia’s lost sons: The players you might not know have Barcelona ‘DNA’

 Everton and Arsenal’s midfield metronome was once a Barcelona boy!
 Arteta began his career at Barcelona as a Guardiola-esque defensive midfielder but found his path to the first team blocked by, well, Guardiola.
 Xavi, too.
 So he left, linking up with Ronaldinho and Mauricio Pochettino at PSG prior to moving to Rangers for a couple of years.

 Once in the Premier League, he spent over a decade showing his undeniable quality on the ball before becoming an assistant manager at Man City.
-There he found history repeating itself as his path to being a manager was blocked by Pep Guardiola, so he took the Arsenal job and aims to turn the club around from the shambles it has become – though it is proving a tough task even after winning the FA Cup at the end of his first season.
+There he found history repeating itself as his path to being a manager was blocked by Pep Guardiola, so he took the Arsenal job and has done a sensational job.

 6. Jordi Cruyff